SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1047#1](https://judge.softuni.org/Contests/Practice/Index/1047#1).

-## Reading a Text from the Console
+## Reading a Text from The Console

 To read a **text** (string) from the console, again, we have to **declare a new variable** and use the standard **command for reading a text from the console**: